ngpestelos/h2datastore/README.md

 # H2 datastore

-An embedded key-value store on top of H2.
+  An embedded key-value store built on top of H2.

 ## User Stories